Master-Leodin/client-register/README.md

 # client-register
-My project from my python study
+My demo project from my python study.
+All by me to show what I know to get some job or freelancer jobs.